Display Accessibility Tools

 You complete me: Voucher specimens enhance research repeatability and transparency

 The MSU Herbarium archives specimens documenting their research.
 In some instances this is required by funding agencies or journals, and documenting plant material is always best practice.
 Some recent examples are specimens from researchers studying Armillaria resistance in cherries (Pratima Devkota, Ray Hammerschmidt Lab), biodiversity in prairies near blueberry fields (Dr. Knute Gundersen, Rufus Isaacs lab), evolutionary history and genomics of grasses, sedges, and rushes (Jose Planta, Kevin Childs Lab), mint genomics (Robin Buell, Buell Lab), and climatic responses in pine tree rings (Paula Marquardt & Frank Telewski, USFS).
-Documentation through specimen deposition means that future researchers will have free access to plant samples, increasing reproducibility and linking research projects across time.

 Native species loss in Baker Woodlot